This post about eating healthily in grad school may contain affiliate links. For more information see disclosure at bottom of home page

 Let me preface with saying that I am not a nutritionist.
+Eating healthily in grad school has been a challenge for me but I have a few recommendations.
 I am a personal trainer but I can’t really give you advice on nutrition.
 I will however give you great advice on fitness.
 Check it out on my other blogs.
 Anyway, giving nutrition advice is out of my scope but I can tell you tips to incorporate healthy foods into your day.
 Also, if you have dietary issues, see a trained nutritionist or dietician, please.
 For those that are living off of pizza because you can’t cook, this blog is for you lol.

 You are not 19 anymore and your body might be telling you that it is time to really focus on healthier options than all you can eat at Cici’s.
 Man do I miss going to Cici’s.
 Anyway, grad school can cause you to want to just eat junk food all of the time and eat it quickly.
 I mean, you’re sooooooo busy, right?
 I find myself constantly trying to talk myself out of getting to go at least 3 to 4 times a day.
 The best deterrent that I have found is just looking at my bank account.
 If you are the kind of person that really wants to start eating healthier stuff, then I think I can help.
 Here are a few tips on how to eat healthier when in grad school.